noahehall/theBookOfNoah/0current/languages/javascript/typeSystems.md

 ### best practices

 - always

-  - fk mutations, use a immutable helper library
   - when using an object as a map, always use flows `indexer property`
     - it allows reads and writes using any key that matches the indexer key type
   - reusability